Weather Forecast For Henry - News Break

 Friday, May 28

-Chance showers and thunderstorms in the day; while chance rain showers then partly cloudy during night
+Rain showers likely in the day; while chance rain showers then mostly cloudy during night

 Saturday, May 29